Basic Emergency Kit

 Infant Formula, Baby Food and Supplies

-This should be on the main list with 3 giant red flags on it!!!
-You don’t get food and leave your baby as optional, it’s the other way around!
-They won’t survive for months like you will, they NEED food!
+Infant care items should be on the main list with 3 giant red flags on it!!!
+You don’t get food and leave your baby as optional – it’s the other way!
+They won’t survive for months like you will – babies NEED food!

 Activities for Children Like Books, Puzzles or Toys